 A seller will need to provide the required information and documents to tell Walmart more about their company.
 This is the checklist with the information that domestic suppliers should be prepared to provide in order to become a fully qualified supplier of Walmart.

-When you are ready, use this application to apply.
+When you are ready, create account here and follow the steps to apply.
 You can also contact us at email@example.com for assistance in preparing your Walmart DSV Program application.